 Despite all of this, I was still willing to give DayZ a chance.
 This was the Alpha version and bugs were to be expected.
 I wasn’t going to label it as a failure and give up on the game that I loved.

 Every couple of weeks, I would return to DayZ to see if things had improved.
 For a while, I paid close attention to new releases and bug fixes.

 Unfortunately, each time I returned, I felt disappointed.
 The game still felt unpolished.
 My character seemed to float across the ground.
 Zombies were still buggy.
 Loot seemed so scarce that I wasn’t even sure if there was any loot on the map at all.

 Over time, I began to play it less and less.
 My weekly return turned into a monthly return.
 Then, it became once “every couple of months”.
 My emotional investment in DayZ began to drop.
 I no longer thought about the game as much.
 Furthermore, the friends that I used to play DayZ with started to move onto other games.
 One by one, they had all quietly admitted to themselves that the game was a failure.
 It would never become the game that they had envisioned.

 Eventually, I also stopped playing.

 Nearly four or five years after I stopped playing DayZ, I saw that the game was available on the PlayStation Store.
-My nostalgia kicked in and I began to wonder if they had finally fixed all of the issues that originally drove me away from the game.
+My nostalgia kicked in and I began to wonder if they had finally fixed all of the issues that had originally driven me away from the game.